-Depending on the NSAID and the condition being treated, some NSAIDs may work within a few hours, while others may take a week or two before most benefits are achieved.
-Generally, for acute muscle injuries, we recommend NSAIDs that work quickly; however, these may need to be taken as often as every four to six hours because of their short action time.
+Generally, for acute (sharp sudden pain) muscle injuries, we recommend NSAIDs that work quickly.
+However, these may need to be taken as often as every four to six hours because of their short action time.

-For osteoarthritis and rheumatoid arthritis that need long-term treatment, we usually recommend NSAIDs that need to be taken only once or twice a day.
+For osteoarthritis and rheumatoid arthritis that need long-term treatment, doctors usually recommend NSAIDs that are taken only once or twice a day.
 However, it generally takes longer for these drugs to have a therapeutic (healing) effect.

 How are NSAIDs prescribed?

-NSAIDs are prescribed in different doses, depending on the condition that is being treated.
+NSAIDs are prescribed in different doses, depending on the condition.
 These drugs may need to be taken from one to four times a day.
-Do NOT increase the dose without asking your health care provider first.
+Don’t increase the dose without asking your doctor first.

-Your healthcare provider may prescribe higher doses of NSAIDs if you have rheumatoid arthritis, for example, because this disease often causes a significant degree of heat, swelling, and redness and stiffness in the joints.
-Lower doses may be prescribed for osteoarthritis and acute muscle injuries, since there is generally less swelling and frequently no warmth or redness in the joints.
+You may be prescribed higher doses of NSAIDs if you have rheumatoid arthritis (RA), for example.
+RA often causes a significant degree of heat, swelling and redness and stiffness in the joints.
+Lower doses may be prescribed for osteoarthritis and acute muscle injuries since there is generally less swelling and frequently no warmth or redness in the joints.

 No single NSAID is guaranteed to work.
-Your healthcare provider may prescribe several types of NSAIDs in order to find the one that works best for you.
-Avoid aspirin and alcoholic beverages while taking NSAIDs.
+You and your doctor may need to try out several types of NSAIDs in order to find the right one for you.

 What are some prescription NSAIDs?

-How will my healthcare provider choose an NSAID that is right for me?
+How does my doctor choose an NSAID that’s right for me?